 The best proof of this trend is the fact that since the end of 1990's all manufacturers of radio equipments offer transceivers including a built-in computer and DSP functions, some providing also a TFT screen driven by the mouse.

 Here are for example three high-end HF transceivers displaying the best overall performances.
 These small gems of technology are worth between 8000 and 12000€ :

 Caught in the web

 First there is Internet.
 In 2018, in Europe more than 85% of inhabitants used Internet (up to 99.6% in Norway) against 95% in North America.
 But in the world, only 54.5% of inhabitants have acces to Internet, hence the initiatives to grant access to Internet in rural areas by satellite.

 Internet : all at once a media, a network and a tool

 If you work regularly with this tool, you know how Internet can influence your behaviour as well as both your personal and professional activities.
 But how far can we go with Internet ?
 And is it useful and secure to use it or to extend the applications of this web omnidirectional ?
-Don't we risk to be "caught" by this huge web ?
+Don't we risk to be "caught" by this huge web or worse, that major web companies (GAFA) tend to influence our decisions (cf. the Cambridge Analytica affair in 2018) ?
 These are among the major questions at which we must answer in a near future if we do not want to be surprised by some drawbacks and side effects of its usage.